IgorDouven/COVID.jl/README.md

 res = run_model(params, .4, 100)
 ```

-Assuming this setting of this example, the following plots the infected and recovered (which includes the deceased) at all points in time:
+Assuming the settings of the example, the following plots the infected and recovered (which includes the deceased) at all 100 time steps:
 ```julia
 cvd_plot(res)
 ```